 - Focus on investors that only follow a few financial instruments instead of those following 10 different instruments.

 Despite the company’s negative online reputation, they are regulated within the markets they operate.
 The fact their headquarters are in Cyprus should be a warning sign as that’s where most scammy binary option companies are located. eToro is a shady corporation that makes millions every year fleecing inexperienced people.
 If you check out the latest reviews on Trustpilot, you can read all the complaints new clients are experiencing.
 Look at their Twitter feed and it’s clear the business is struggling to satisfy basics customer demands.
 Imagine depositing $5,000 in an account and waiting two weeks to receive verification.
 Any issues you have will take days or even weeks to resolve due to the lack of staff.
 Luckily the USA has banned CFD trading to protect residents from losing large amounts.
 This is the reason why eToro can’t accept US residents.

 - The biggest complaint is about poor customer service.
 Expect long delays trying to receive answers and live chat is nearly always full.
 This is what happens when your customers don’t understand the basics and have trouble placing orders.

 - One person said it is “one of the worst trading platforms” he’s ever used.
-Trade executions are slow and cost people profits.
+Trade executions are slow and can impact your profits.